Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/13-Geometry.md

 ----

 The value [stormname:core.geometry.Rect] stores a 2-dimensional rectangle, expressed as two points, `p0` and `p1`.
-The first point `p0` is the top-right corner of the rectangle, and `p1` is the bottom-right corner of the point.
-The member functions of `Rect` considers the rectangle to contain all points except up to, but not including `p1`.
-The point class also contains the function `size` that computes the size of the rectangle.
-The `size` function also has an assign variant, so it is possible to treat the point as if it cointained a point `p0` for the top-left corner, and a `size` instead of two points.
+The first point `p0` is the top-left corner of the rectangle, and `p1` is the bottom-right corner of the rectangle.
+The member functions of `Rect` considers the rectangle to contain all points from `p0` up to, but not including `p1`.
+The class also contains the function `size` that computes the size of the rectangle.
+The `size` function also has an assignment variant, so it is possible to treat the point as if it cointained a point `p0` for the top-left corner, and a `size` instead of two points.

 The `Rect` type has overloads the `+` and `-` operators where the right hand side is a `Point` to translate a rectangle based on the coordinates in the point.